mzazon/awesome-cloud-projects/aws/database-performance-tuning-parameters/database-performance-tuning-parameters.md

    echo "✅ Database instance creation initiated"
    ```

    The custom parameter group now serves as the foundation for all performance optimizations, while the RDS instance is configured with Performance Insights and enhanced monitoring to provide comprehensive visibility into database performance metrics.
 The GP3 storage type offers better cost-performance characteristics than GP2, and encryption ensures data security compliance.
 This configuration establishes a baseline for measuring performance improvements throughout the tuning process.
+For detailed information about parameter group management, see the [RDS Parameter Groups documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html).

 2. **Wait for Database Availability and Enable Enhanced Monitoring**: